Arnaiz23/TuManga/Documentation/Documentation.md

 * ProductDetail -> Edit the style of categories
 * BTN-UP in platform
 * Update the style of the Loading in Platform
+* PlatformOrders
+  * See if I can get the backend to send back the user's email address

 ### Views for public